freeCodeCamp/gsoc/README.md

 ### Timelines

-The program is structured to follow a dedicated, timeline.
+The program is structured to follow a dedicated timeline.
 So be sure to checkout and follow the dates for all milestones:

 <https://developers.google.com/open-source/gsoc/timeline>